joaompinto/cmdliner/README.md

     Greets someone

     greet
-        {name?'' : Who do you want to greet?}
+        name=John : Who do you want to greet?
-        {--y|yell : If set, the task will yell in uppercase letters}
+        --yell : Yell the name in CAPS ?
+        --times=10 : number of times to repeat
     """

-    def handle(self, name, yell):
+    def handle(self, name, yell, times):
         if name:
             text = 'Hello {}'.format(name)
         else: